 There are two separate upgrade paths, and understanding the difference between them saves a lot of confusion early on.

 The Firmware Updater tab in the Shelter takes Upgrade Components, which you collect throughout levels.
 This is where you raise Maximum Health, Primary Unit (your main weapon's damage), and Hacking efficiency for both Hugh and Diana.
-These are your bread-and-butter stat increases, and according to Shacknews, you should target at least level 7 in Health, level 4 in Primary Unit, and level 3-4 in Hacking by the end of the second level.
+These are your bread-and-butter stat increases.
+Target at least level 7 in Health, level 4 in Primary Unit, and level 3-4 in Hacking by the end of the second level.

 Firmware Updater stat screen

 The Unit Printer is the other terminal, and it runs on Lunafilament and the rarer Pure Lunum.
 This is where you unlock specific abilities, weapon upgrades, hacking nodes, and attachment perks.
-According to IGN's wiki, you earn both currencies by exploring levels, opening chests, and completing Training Simulations.
+You earn both currencies by exploring levels, opening chests, and completing Training Simulations.
 Pure Lunum is notably scarcer, so spend it deliberately.

 Unit Printer upgrade terminal